Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 3. **Scalability**: The model handled 389,162 different books without any issues.
 This is important for real-world book platforms that have massive catalogs.

-4. **Interpretability Potential**: While I didn't explore this much, the attention weights could theoretically show which past books influenced each prediction - that would be really interesting for understanding reading patterns!
+4. **Interpretability Potential**: While we didn't explore this much, the attention weights could theoretically show which past books influenced each prediction - that would be really interesting for understanding reading patterns!

 ### 4.4 Conclusion

 This project was a great learning experience!
 The SASRec model successfully demonstrates that self-attention mechanisms work really well for sequential recommendation tasks like predicting what books users will read next.

-The results I got align with what the research paper found, and the model clearly outperforms simpler recommendation approaches.
+The results we got align with what the research paper found, and the model clearly outperforms simpler recommendation approaches.
 For a real Kindle book platform, this kind of system could significantly improve user experience by showing them books they're actually interested in reading.

 The fact that we achieved 38% hit rate with almost 400K books in the catalog shows that transformer-based architectures are well-suited for this problem.
 Compared to many industry-level solutions that just use popularity or simple collaborative filtering, this approach captures much more nuanced patterns in user behavior.

-One thing I'd like to explore in the future is whether we could improve performance by using more attention heads or layers, or by tuning the hyperparameters more carefully.
+One thing we'd like to explore in the future is whether we could improve performance by using more attention heads or layers, or by tuning the hyperparameters more carefully.
 But for now, these results validate that the approach works well for book recommendation systems.

 ---